 - Get regular physical activity

-- Have blood pressure, blood sugar and cholesterol levels that are within normal limits.
+- Have blood pressure, blood sugar and cholesterol levels within normal limits.

-This means BMI is one aspect of your health to discuss with your care provider.
-Together, you can decide if other assessments need to be done and whether lifestyle changes such as eating smarter and moving more will improve your health.
+BMI is just one aspect of your health and should be discussed with your health care provider.
+Together, you can decide if other assessments need to be done and whether lifestyle changes such as eating better and moving more are enough to improve your health.

 BMI Measurements in Children and Teens

-While BMI calculations for children and teens use the same formula as adults, criteria used to define obesity and overweight are different for young people because of factors like body fat differences between boys and girls and variations in body fat at different ages.
-Visit the BMI Percentile Calculator for Child and Teen to determine your child's BMI.
+While BMI calculations for children and teens use the same formula as adults, criteria used to define obesity and overweight are different for young people because of factors including body fat differences between boys and girls and variations in body fat at different ages.
+Visit the BMI Percentile Calculator for Child and Teens to determine your child's BMI.